FTLam11/FTLam11.github.io/_posts/2019-10-21-dumpster_diving_through_assets_of_a_rails_project.md

 Gemfiles would also become less bloated, allowing applications to boot faster!
 Can't hate on that!
-The application I'm working on upgrading has ~15-20 of these gems and has a pretty awful load time (without spring and bootsnap).
+The application I'm working on upgrading has ~15-20 of these gems and has a pretty awful load time (without spring).

 # javascript_include_tag littered across layouts